-Evaluating Tree Fruit Bud & Fruit Damage From Cold
+Cold Effects on Fruit: Evaluating Bud & Fruit Damage

 Freeze/frost events can damage fruit buds and young fruit.
 The level of damage is directly related to cold intensity and duration as well as bud developmental stage.
-Data obtained from research done in Washington State has been used to develop critical temperature charts that relate bud developmental stage with cold injury and these are posted on the internet at several locations including Colorado State University – Western Colorado Research Center’s web page and click on the critical temperature chart of your crop choice.
-The charts include color photos of the bud stages and development.
+Data obtained from research done in Washington has been used to develop critical temperature charts that relate bud developmental stage with cold injury (see the end of this chapter).
+Evaluating injury can help determine subsequent management practices.
+A hand lens or dissecting microscope is required for good evaluation.

 Fruit crops differ in bud structure and arrangement on the shoots.
 Apricots, peaches, and nectarines have simple flower buds with a single flower within each flower bud.
 In peaches and nectarines, buds are arranged in pairs (rarely in three’s) on last season’s shoots with a single vegetative bud between the flower buds.
 Apricots, like cherries and plums, may have single to multiple flower buds on the last season’s shoots or clusters of simple buds on short branches, called spurs.
 Apple, pear, cherry, and plum have flower buds with multiple flowers within a single bud.
 Apple and pear buds are positioned as single buds on spurs or along last year’s shoots; cherry and plum buds have single to multiple flowers buds in clusters on the shoots or on short spurs.